 When to run a customer service audit: Critical warning signs

-In customer operations, problems rarely appear overnight.
-They build quietly in misaligned KPIs, outdated knowledge bases, inefficient processes, inconsistent quality, and under-resourced teams, until they eventually surface as missed SLAs, declining CSAT scores, growing dissatisfaction, or operational instability.
+Customer service issues rarely appear overnight.
+They build gradually — through misaligned KPIs, inefficient processes, outdated knowledge, and inconsistent quality — until they surface as missed SLAs, declining CSAT, and operational instability.

 Objectives and KPIs are misaligned or no longer relevant